ng-Classic/ng-classic/aio/content/guide/structural-directives.md

 ## Structural directive shorthand

 When structural directives are applied they generally are prefixed by an asterisk, `*`,  such as `*ngIf`.
-This convention is shorthand that Angular Classicinterprets and converts into a longer form.
+This convention is shorthand that Angular Classic interprets and converts into a longer form.
-Angular Classictransforms the asterisk in front of a structural directive into an `<ng-template>` that surrounds the host element and its descendants.
+Angular Classic transforms the asterisk in front of a structural directive into an `<ng-template>` that surrounds the host element and its descendants.

 For example, let's take the following code which uses an `*ngIf` to display the hero's name if `hero` exists:

 <code-example path="structural-directives/src/app/app.component.html" header="src/app/app.component.html (asterisk)" region="asterisk"></code-example>

-Angular Classiccreates an `<ng-template>` element and applies the `*ngIf` directive onto it where it becomes a property binding in square brackets, `[ngIf]`.
+Angular Classic creates an `<ng-template>` element and applies the `*ngIf` directive onto it where it becomes a property binding in square brackets, `[ngIf]`.
 The rest of the `<div>`, including its class attribute, is then moved inside the `<ng-template>`:

 <code-example path="structural-directives/src/app/app.component.html" header="src/app/app.component.html (ngif-template)" region="ngif-template"></code-example>

-Note that Angular Classicdoes not actually create a real `<ng-template>` element, but instead only renders the `<div>` element.
+Note that Angular Classic does not actually create a real `<ng-template>` element, but instead only renders the `<div>` element.

 ```html
 <div _ngcontent-c0>Mr. Nice</div>